-2. As soon as you cycle the ignition switch to the ON position, you will see the MIL symbol come on as part of a normal bulb check.
+2. As soon as you cycle the ignition switch to the ON position, you will see the Malfunction Indicator Light (MIL) symbol come on as part of a normal bulb check.

 - 3. Approximately 15 seconds later, one of two things will happen: - The MIL will flash for about 10 seconds and then return to being fully illuminated until you turn OFF the ignition or start the engine.
-This means that your vehicle's OBD II system is not ready and you should not proceed to the I/M station. - The MIL will not flash at all and will remain fully illuminated until you turn OFF the ignition or start the engine.
+This means that your vehicle's OBD II system is not ready and you should not proceed to the I/M station. - The MIL will not flash at all and will remain fully illuminated until you place the ignition in the off position or start the engine.
 This means that your vehicle's OBD II system is ready and you can proceed to the I/M station.